 Yes, rather unwittingly we backed into developing what we now call our Universe View.
 We used a very simple logic and math.
-First, we divided an object by 2, connecting those new vertices, and continued dividing by 2 and connecting new vertices until we were down in the range of the smallest measurement of a length; then we multiplied the object by 2 until we were finally out around the largest-known measurement of a length.
+First, we divided the edges of an object by 2, connecting those new vertices, and continued dividing by 2 and connecting new vertices until we were down in the range of the smallest measurement of a length; then we multiplied those edges by 2 until we were finally out around the largest-known measurement of a length.

 Our work began in December 2011.
 That simple exercise resulted in measurements which opened paths to challenging facts, rather fun concepts, obviously wild-and-crazy ideas, and truly playful speculations.
 Our first chart was colorful and focused on Planck Length.

 The number of notations (also known as doublings, domains, clusters, groups, layers, sets or steps) is a fact established by simple mathematics.
 Reference #1 (below) goes to the initial chart of 2011.
 Yes, it is just simple mathematics.
 And, we were quickly informed that there was a precedence for it… “like Kees Boeke’s base-10!”

 2. Inherent Geometries.
 We were studying tetrahedrons and octahedrons, two of the most simple Platonic solids.
 We started our project by dividing each edge of a tetrahedron in half.
 We connected those six new vertices and discovered a half-sized tetrahedron in each of the four corners and an octahedron in the middle.